nccgroup/singularity/Readme.md

 ### Personalizing The Manager Configuration File
 Singularity comes with a default configuration file in `html/manager-config.json`.
-You can modify this file to change the default parameters, such as the `attackHostDomain`, the `attackHostIPAddress`, the `attackPayloads`, the `rebindingStrategy` and the `interval`.
+You can modify this file to change the default parameters, such as  `attackHostDomain`, `attackHostIPAddress` `attackPayloads`, `rebindingStrategy` and `interval`.

-Valid DNS rebinding strategy `"rebindingStrategy"` configuration file values and corresponding Manager interface values are as follows:
+Valid DNS rebinding strategy (`"rebindingStrategy"` setting) configuration file values and their corresponding Singularity manager web interface values are as follows:

 * `"FromQueryFirstThenSecond"`: "First then second (default, conservative)"
 * `"FromQueryMultiA"`: "Multiple answers (fast)"